 In some cases there was literally no precedent around the end use scenarios for which these engineers were being asked to design and build.
-What unknown or unexpected forces and conditions might an astronaut encounter as they stepped onto the moon’s surface for the first time in human history?
+What unknown forces and conditions might an astronaut encounter as they stepped onto the moon’s surface for the first time in human history?

 Many of the processes that were being used to build the required one-off pieces of equipment had to be made up ‘on the fly’ - with unusually specialist skills being deployed to answer unique and unpredictable challenges.